taskography/taskography/README.md

 ---
 ## Citation
+All Taskography repositories are offered under the MIT License agreement.
 If you find Taskography useful, please consider citing our work:

 ```
 @inproceedings{agia2022taskography,